ow2-proactive/catalog-client/docs/CatalogObjectControllerApi.md

 <a name="updateObjectMetadataUsingPUT"></a>
 # **updateObjectMetadataUsingPUT**
-> CatalogObjectMetadata updateObjectMetadataUsingPUT(sessionID, bucketName, name, kind, contentType, projectName)
+> CatalogObjectMetadata updateObjectMetadataUsingPUT(sessionID, bucketName, name, kind, contentType, projectName, tags)

 Update a catalog object metadata, like kind, Content-Type and project name